nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 <iframe class="liquidTag" src="https://dev.to/embed/twitter?args=1472833175923478531" style="border: 0; width: 100%;"></iframe>

-- [Philip Roberts](https://twitter.com/philip_roberts) talk at JSConf EU "What the heck is the event loop anyway?" is a great explanation of the event loop.
+- [Philip Roberts](https://twitter.com/philip_roberts) talk at JSConf EU "What the heck is the event loop anyway?" is an excellent explanation of the event loop.

 {% youtube 'https://www.youtube.com/watch?v=8aGhZQkoFbQ' %}